Kikfas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-printing resulf of a dividion
+printing result of a division